franciccone/ecommerce-react/README.md

 - Bootstrap to give format to the application.
 - SASS to add styles.
 - React Router Dom for navigation.
-- React Icons for the icons used.
+- React Icons to add icons.

 ## Links